Our GOVERNMENT

 Greener Choices for Sustainability

-At the Fleet Division, we strategically determine the useful life of city-acquired vehicles and equipment through the Repair & Replacement Fund (R&R).
+In the Fleet section, we strategically determine the useful life of city-acquired vehicles and equipment through the Repair & Replacement Fund (R&R).
 As fuel expenses represent a significant portion of fleet costs, we prioritize greener alternatives to reduce these expenditures.
 The adoption of green fleet vehicles not only minimizes or eliminates fuel consumption but also leads to substantial savings.
 Whenever a vehicle or equipment is acquired, greener options are thoughtfully explored.
-These alternatives can encompass smaller vehicles, engines, or alternative fuels such as electric, hybrid, natural gas and hydrogen-powered vehicles.
+These alternatives can encompass smaller vehicles, engines, or alternative fuels such as electric, hybrid, natural gas, and hydrogen-powered vehicles.
 While prioritizing sustainability, the final choice always aligns with the practical needs of the end-user, ensuring operational effectiveness for the City.

-Streets and Signs Division
+Streets and Traffic Safety

 Enhancing Mobility and Safety